-

 Have you seen an increase or use of private equity credit funds as sources of debt capital?

-As mentioned above, in small, medium and larger financings the alternative lenders are considered to dominate the leverage finance markets in the Netherlands.
-As this trend of the increasing market share of alternative lenders is developing over the years, we see alternative lenders exploring new market areas, such as the financing of working capital, financing of (stretched) senior solutions (rather than unitranche), financing based on recurring revenue as oppose of EBITDA and financing of companies with an EBITDA around 10 million euros or less.
+In small, medium and larger financings credit funds as alternative lenders are considered to have a substantial role in the leverage finance markets in the Netherlands.
+The trend of the increasing market share of alternative lenders has been developing over the years.
+Currently we also see alternative lenders exploring new market areas, such as below 10 million EBITDA companies but also the financing of working capital, financing of (stretched) senior solutions (rather than unitranche) and financing based on recurring revenue (as oppose of EBITDA).

 The Netherlands: Private Equity